arst/algorithms-and-data-structures/README.md

 # Algorithms and data structures

-Different Algorithms and Data Structures that I've implemented for fun and not for profit, so the aren't production ready and shouldn't be used as production code at any circumstances :)
+Different Algorithms and Data Structures that I've implemented for fun and not for profit, so they aren't production ready and shouldn't be used as production code at any circumstances :)

 # Data Structures: